learnk8s/learnk8s.io/src/advancedKubectl/content.md

 Kubernetes consists of a set of independent components that run as separate processes on the nodes of a cluster.
 Some components run on the master nodes and others run on the worker nodes, and each component has a very specific function.

-The most important components on the master nodes are:
+These are the most important components on the master nodes:

 - **Storage backend:** stores resource definitions (usually [etcd](https://coreos.com/etcd/) is used)
 - **API server:** provides Kubernetes API and manages storage backend
 - **Controller manager:** ensures resource statuses match specifications
 - **Scheduler:** schedules Pods to worker nodes

-And the most important component running on each worker node is:
+And this is the most important component on the worker nodes:

-- **kubelet:** manages execution of containers on a worker node
+- **Kubelet:** manages execution of containers on a worker node

 To see how these components work together, let's consider an example.